damirkusar/starter_netCore/README.md

-# AngularMeetsNetCore is a seed for Angular and Asp.Net Core applications
+# angularXcore is a seed for Angular X and Asp.Net Core applications

+Which version of Angular is currently used you will see under the releases.

-This seed is an extention of Steve Sanderson´s / Mads Kristensen's [ASP.NET Core + Angular 2 template for Visual Studio](http://blog.stevensanderson.com/2016/10/04/angular2-template-for-visual-studio).
+This seed is an extention of Steve SandersonÂ´s / Mads Kristensen's [ASP.NET Core + Angular 2 template for Visual Studio](http://blog.stevensanderson.com/2016/10/04/angular2-template-for-visual-studio).
 [ASP.NET Core Template Pack](https://github.com/ligershark/CoreTemplatePack)